Editor's Note: This blog was previously published, we're re-sharing it today as teachers begin to plan their fall semester.

 Share the importance of using what is already known or prior knowledge to motivate students to understand what they are reading.
 For example, have them write two or three questions about ghosts that they would like to have answered in their journals.
 When they've done this, compile a list of questions on the board for use as you start the next session.
 Prior knowledge and anticipated outcomes are essential to efficient readers.

-Teaching Ideas for Sections in The Paranormal
+Teaching Ideas for Sections

 Questions That Assess Student Participation

 - Did most students work independently as they wrote?
 Did they work cooperatively with a partner?